Warning:Dear Reader, when Messiah revealed certain Scripture truths to His followers, many of them became offended at His words (John 6:53-61).

 In verse 16, Paul tells us that the drinking of the cup is the sharing or partaking together of the blood of Messiah, and that the eating of the bread is the sharing or partaking together of the body of Messiah.
 We recall that the eating of the bread, and drinking of the cup, is done at the time of Passover, according to Messiah's words and example [see Luke chapter 22].

 Next Paul proceeds to give us some details of something we are to flee from.

-In verse 18, in comparing the true with the false, Paul makes a comparison between what natural Israel practiced, as they lived according to the Scriptures, with what the 'gentiles' practiced, who did not live according to the Scriptures.
+In verse 18, in comparing the true with the false, Paul makes a comparison between what natural Israel practised, as they lived according to the Scriptures, with what the 'gentiles' practised, who did not live according to the Scriptures.
 We recall that the gentiles were 'strangers from the Covenant,' and so they had no part of Yahuweh's blessings.

 It was the priests and Levites of Israel who ate from the altar of sacrifice, in accordance with what the Scriptures specified.
 By faith in Messiah, we too have been grafted-in to the citizenship of Israel; and as a kingdom of priests, we too are to live according to Scripture, as they did.
 We too are to eat from the altar of sacrifice — to eat the True sacrifice, in remembrance of Him.

 We then see in verse 18 that the context is the eating of 'sacrifices.'
 Since the only legitimate sacrifices Believers today are to eat are the representative body and blood of Passover, we know Paul's comparison is one of eating a true passover sacrifice, compared with eating a substitute or false passover sacrifice.